 What is the effect of my nonprofit losing its tax-exempt status?

-1. It means that your nonprofit is no longer exempt from federal income tax and will have to pay corporate income tax on annual revenue.
+1. It means that your nonprofit is no longer exempt from federal income tax and may have to pay corporate income tax on annual revenue.
 Your nonprofit may be required to file one of the following federal income tax returns and pay any applicable income taxes:

 - Form 1120, U.S. Corporation Income Tax Return, due by the 15th day of the 3rd month after the end of your organization’s tax year, or